zn122/chat_SMU/README.md

 we propose a **single neural network-based generative model** which can explain the rationale for the generated emotionally supportive responses.

-수정해야함 >>*Details can be found in our paper (with the title above) accepted for publication at KOSES Autumn Confenrence 2022.
-The PDF is available [here](https://drive.google.com/file/d/15Q02Gsxfv0eDoLHcsyffxQ0fhC9klhR-/view?usp=sharing).*
+*Details can be found in our paper (with the title above) accepted for publication at ICES 2023.
+The PDF is available [here]([https://drive.google.com/file/d/15Q02Gsxfv0eDoLHcsyffxQ0fhC9klhR-/view?usp=sharing](https://drive.google.com/file/d/1W_a_tQrHXOVmadTCzKiv2-ljjtYhCKAD/view?usp=sharing)https://drive.google.com/file/d/1W_a_tQrHXOVmadTCzKiv2-ljjtYhCKAD/view?usp=sharing).*

 ## 한국어 부분 추가